Hanguyenhoang777/RDP-Windows-Sever-2025-/README.md

 REMEMBER DON'T FORGET TO DOWNLOAD THE TAILSCALE APP ON YOUR DEVICE, REMEMBER TO TURN IT ON AFTER SETTING UP THE VIRTUAL MACHINE

+(If anyone doesn't know how to do it, just fork my repo and you can use it🥲)